dnmfarrell/berrybrew/README.md

 Use the included `dev/release.sh` script, which:

-- compiles the `berrybrew.exe` binary
+- compiles the `berrybrew.exe` binary and the `bbapi.dll` API library

-- builds the bundled zip archive
+- builds the bundled zip archive, and puts it into `download/`

-- performs SHA1 tasks
+- performs SHA1 checksum tasks

-- updates the `README.md` file with the zip archives new SHA1 sum
+- updates the `README.md` file with the zip archive's new SHA1 sum

 ##Requirements